Interlay Proponent: wd9GK7gH7ug5J2h6XNbfUhiLLXZohNsZE4yCahnbmXwdcw8jN

-In summary, we try to reduce the pain of getting started on the Interlay and Kintsugi Networks and minimise the costs of accessing secure nodes while traffic from your dApp is low.
-When you grow, you can continue to use our shared API service, or we also provide access to one click deploy dedicated Kintsugi and dedicated Interlay nodes to any cloud of your choosing.
+In summary, we try to reduce the pain of getting started on Kintsugi Network and minimise the costs of accessing secure nodes while traffic from your dApp is low.
+When you grow, you can continue to use our shared API service, or we also provide access to one click deploy dedicated Kintsugi nodes to any cloud of your choosing.

 Since inception in November 2020 we have made a large number of improvements to our Ultimate API service focussing on three key areas; performance/reliability, providing more value from our Ultimate API service, and cost optimisation.

 OnFinality is operationally striving for a minimum of 99.99% reliability, which means less than an hour of downtime each year.
 We proudly display and share our 90 day uptime statistics for each network publicly here.

 We have invested hugely into a team dedicated to optimising our application gateway and caching layer to ensure that we provide the fastest possible service for our customers.
 We run clusters in 5 different regions (North Virginia, Frankfurt, Tokyo, Singapore, and Australia) and across 3 different cloud providers (AWS, GCP, Alicloud) to ensure that we are fault tolerant to any single region or cloud provider ceasing service.